Data's Day: Reception

-WIRED magazine ranked "Data's Day" as one of the best of Star Trek: The Next Generation in a 2012 review.
+Wired ranked "Data's Day" as one of the best of Star Trek: The Next Generation in a 2012 review.
 They praise masterful acting by Brent Spiner as Data throughout the episode, offering what they call a "Pinocchio perspective" on the plot.
 In 2019, ThoughtCo ranked "Data's Day" as the 7th best episode of this series, pointing out its special and emotional view of a day aboard the Enterprise-D.

 In 2019, Den of Geek noted this episode for featuring romantic elements, pointing out the wedding of Chief Miles O'Brien and Keiko.
-This episode was noted by the Chicago Tribune in 1996 for introducing the character of Keiko as played by actress Rosalind Chao, she was also featured as a reoccurring character on Star Trek: Deep Space Nine.
+This episode was noted by the Chicago Tribune in 1996 for introducing the character of Keiko as played by actress Rosalind Chao; she was also featured as a reoccurring character on Star Trek: Deep Space Nine.

 This episode was noted in To Boldly Go: Essays on Gender and Identity in the Star Trek Universe for featuring the marriage of Keiko and O'Brien, which was the only successful long-term relationship in the entirety of Star Trek.
 They also note that their stories are continued on Star Trek: Deep Space Nine, and that they go on to have two children, Molly and Kirayoshi.

 In 2019, Screen Rant ranked "Data's Day" the seventh funniest episode of Star Trek: The Next Generation.

 In 2020, GameSpot recommended this episode for background on the character of Data.

 In 2021, Tom's Guide said this was a more "personal" episode that helped give the Star Trek universe "a new sense of reality".

 Tor Books gave it 7 out of 10.